10 Tips for First Time Car Buyers

 - Ask your friends for the name of a good dealer. – Asking around for recommendations for a new or used car dealership, or, better yet, someone specific at a dealer, that a friend, relative or acquaintance recommends can build more confidence from the start.
 Knowing that you are more likely to get a fair deal because you could be working with a trusted person is important to any successful transaction, and the dealer may be more inclined to help you out given the business that has come to her or him through word of mouth.

-- Get pre-approved for an auto loan. – Although auto dealers often can provide financing to car buyers for a loan, you may get a better deal if you get pre-approved for an auto loan through a bank or credit union beforehand.
+- Get pre-approved for an auto loan. – Although dealers often can provide auto loans to car buyers, you may get a better deal if you get pre-approved for an auto loan through a bank or credit union beforehand.
 Sometimes this can mean a better interest rate, but more often your pre-approval letter provides another advantage when buying: It will show how much your max limit is and this can be another way of being forced to stick to your guns.
 Of course, lower interest rates can mean more money in your pocket, too.

 - Know your credit score. – If you intend to seek financing through the dealer, know what your credit score is.
 As they say, knowledge is power, and when it comes down to talking a final deal, being able to say that you have an excellent credit score, or actually showing print-outs as proof (although they will look your score up anyway), may benefit you when it comes to your loan and could even make you eligible for dealer incentives.